 Before I begin, though, I’d like to admit that I’m unlike many genderqueer individuals because I don’t experience severe dysphoria.
 Aside from feeling vaguely uncomfortable whenever I’m forced to call myself a “woman,” I feel no mental anguish over my lady-parts.
 I mean, aside from the associated sexism, of course.
 Still, biological sex and gender are totally separate in my mind.
 People can use whatever pronouns or labels they want; I’ll only correct them if they start trying to force my behavior into a gender trope.

 So what does that mean?
 I’ve always dressed practically first, aesthetically second.
 Now that I’ve started wearing lots of flowing tops and leggings for my wheelchair, I find that I typically get by with “cis privilege.”
 And because I don’t feel the need to assert my gender identity, I don’t experience as much discrimination as someone who must constantly fight for their personhood.

 How does this apply to Intra?
-Well, first of all, Intra is a god…an incorporeal entity.
+Well, first of all, Intra is a god…an incorporeal being.
 Sexy bits do not factor into the gender equation.
 And, in the Crown of Worlds universe, gods are free to choose whether or not they associate with a gender.
 Intra feels exhausted by the idea of choosing a gender, so they don’t.
 Like me, they don’t give a whit about pronouns, so they just go with whatever Bellot chooses (they/their).
 They are demisexual, because they’d only feel desire for someone they’re close to, and pansexual, because genders mean nothing to them in regards to romance.

 Oh, and uh…H-happy Pride, I guess?
 I’m out.